We’re hoping to make 600 ponchos for refugees in France by our February convoy – can you help?

 To turn cheap blankets into wearable ponchos!
 By bulk purchasing simple blankets, obtaining a sewing pattern, and organising a weekend sewing session, we were able to produce 125 ponchos to send to Calais before Christmas!

-They proved popular with refugees, so we are currently making another batch to go out with our January convoy – and we have purchased waterproof ponchos to keep them dry in the wintry weather.
+They proved popular with refugees, so we made another batch of 300 to go out with our January convoy – and we purchased waterproof ponchos to keep them dry in the wintry weather.

-This batch has kindly been funded by a grant from the Radley Trust, your donations, and a bulk-buy discount on blankets from Ikea.
+This batch was kindly been funded by a grant from the Radley Trust, your donations, and a bulk-buy discount on blankets from Ikea.

-But we want this to be an ongoing project, so we can carry on making ponchos!
+But we wanted this to be an ongoing project, so we can carry on making ponchos!

 How you can help

-Perhaps you can’t sew, but you can think of a corporate or private sponsor who would be interested in financing the next batch?
+Perhaps you can’t sew, but you can think of a corporate or private sponsor who would be interested in financing a batch?

 Or you know somewhere to buy blankets made locally out of sustainable materials, thereby reducing the air miles and environmental cost of manufacture?